 The first leg of your hike over Fischland-Darß takes you from the beach town of Graal-Müritz through the enchanted moor landscape from the Gribnitzer Großen Moor to the tranquil coastal town of Dierhagen.From the train station Graal-Müritz you first stroll comfortably over the main street of the small village.
 Shortly before you reach the beach promenade, it is worth a detour through the listed rhododendron garden.Afterwards, our route will take you along the beach promenade northwards.
 With a wonderful view of the Baltic Sea you follow the waterfront promenade to the district Müritz.
 Here you leave the beach and shortly thereafter you reach the Gribnitzer Great Moor.On footbridges and forest paths, you will hike through open swampy landscapes, over wide wet meadows and through mystical forests of broken trees.
 After a while, you will reach a small cottage settlement on the edge of Dierhagen.
 From here it is only a few minutes to your destination today.

-The second hiking day takes you to the exciting cliffs between Wustrow and Ahrenshoop.
+The second day of hiking takes you to the exciting cliffs between Wustrow and Ahrenshoop.
 The sandy and loamy cliff has been shaped for hundreds of years by the surf of the Baltic Sea and is changing its shape from year to year.
 After a stop in Ahrenshoop, it then goes on the banks of the Saaler Bodden to Born.From Dierhagen you first wander through the dune forest to the beach.
-Especially in autumn and spring, when no bathers are traveling to Fischland-Darß, it is wonderfully lonely here and you can enjoy the nature completely for you.Along the beach you walk comfortably north.
-Soon our route branches off the beach and then runs a little above the sea through small forest and open meadows.
+Especially in autumn and spring, when no bathers travel to Fischland-Darß, it is wonderfully lonely here and you can enjoy the nature for you.Along the beach you walk comfortably to the north.
+Soon, our route branches off the beach and then runs a little above the sea through small forest and open meadows.
 If you like, you can of course continue on the beach to Wustrow.In Wustrow you will find the wooden pier and numerous restaurants and cafes.
-Strengthened, we continue to the highlight of today's stage: the "Hohe Ufer".
-Just a short distance outside of Wustrow begins the dramatic cliffs of Fischland-Darß.
+Strengthened then it goes on to the highlight of today's stage: the "High Bank".
+Only a short distance outside of Wustrow begins the dramatic cliffs of Fischland-Darß.
 First you walk on the beach below the cliff.
-From below you can admire the cliffs in all their glory.Soon you climb on a staircase to the demolition edge, because up here is the Bakelberg - at 18 meters, after all, the highest point of Fischland-Darß.
-Then you hike along the steep coast with great views along to Ahrenshoop.Here you will also find numerous refreshments, but the most beautiful cafe is certainly the "coffee grinder" in the old mill of Ahrenshoop.
+From below you can admire the cliffs in all their glory.Soon you ascend on a staircase to the demolition edge, because up here is the Bakelberg - at 18 meters high, after all, the highest point of Fischland-Darß.
+Since the cliff between the Bakelberg and Ahrenshoop in 2018 has broken off over long distances, the trail was closed until further notice.
+Instead, we will guide you via Althagen on the Saaler Bodden to Ahrenshoop.Here you will also find numerous restaurants, but the most beautiful cafe is certainly the "coffee grinder" in the old mill of Ahrenshoop.
 From here you hike along the banks of the Saaler Bodden to the Born destination.

 Get recommendations on the best single tracks, peaks, & plenty of other exciting outdoor places.